 The per capita income in South Charleston in 2018 was $32,751, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $131,004 for a family of four.
 However, South Charleston contains both very wealthy and poor people as well.

 South Charleston is a somewhat ethnically-diverse city.
 The people who call South Charleston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Charleston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in South Charleston include German, Irish, English, Scots-Irish, and Italian.
+Important ancestries of people in South Charleston include Irish, German, English, Italian, and Scots-Irish.

 The most common language spoken in South Charleston is English.
 Other important languages spoken here include Polish and Arabic.